 "I, ah, saw him too…earlier, but it was a girl…"a soft voice stated from the hall.

 "John, what…Saw who?
 A girl?
 When did you get here?"
 John had taken a seat on the third step of the stairs, across from the kitchen.
-Both father and daughter finally noticed him there, and forgot their argument at least for the moment even if their bodies remained fixed.
+Both father and daughter finally noticed him there, and forgot their argument at least for the moment even as their bodies remained fixed.

 "I saw her by the reservoir this morning."